 - Key staff have the expertise and confidence to carry out an intervention and risk assessment with a colleague, customer or client who is having thoughts of suicide.

-- The ASIST model helps to standardize referral and link to ongoing support which is appropriate to the person with thoughts, therefore increasing safety.
+- The ASIST model helps to standardise referral and link to ongoing support which is appropriate to the person with thoughts, therefore increasing safety.

-- Employees who have attended ASIST will be better equipped to construct policies and pathways to care, that the organization may want to initiate.
+- Employees who have attended ASIST will be better equipped to construct policies and pathways to care, that the organisation may want to initiate.